MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: Multi-Prototype Federated Learning

 As shown in Figure \ref{System_model}, our proposed network architecture consists of two loss functions.
 The first one, $\mathcal L_S$, is the loss of typical supervised learning tasks, which can be computed using Eq. \ref{global_loss}.
 The second one, $\mathcal L_R$, is our proposed supervised contrastive loss term.
 After receiving the global prototype pool from the server, the objective of local clients, $\mathcal L_R$, is to align their local representations with the corresponding prototype in the global prototype pool, while simultaneously pushing away dissimilar prototypes from themselves.
 As such, each client can benefit from other clients.
 We define the supervised contrastive loss \cite{khosla2020supervised} as:

-where the $\bigcdot$ symbol denotes the inner (dot) product, $\tau$ is a scalar temperature hyperparameter (the smaller the temperature coefficient, the more focused it is on difficult samples.), $v_i$ represents the local embedding of client $i$, $P(y)$ is the set of labels belonging to $y$ and the size of $P(y)$ is $|P(y)|$, and $k$ denotes one element in a certain global prototype set and the size of one set is $K$.
+where the $\bigcdot$ symbol denotes the inner (dot) product, $\tau$ is a scalar temperature hyperparameter (the smaller the temperature coefficient, the more focused it is on difficult samples.), $v_i$ represents the local embedding of client $i$, $P(y)$ is the set of labels distinct from $y$ and the size of $P(y)$ is $|P(y)|$, and $k$ denotes one element in a certain global prototype set and the size of one set is $K$.

 Therefore, the global objective for the network can be formulated as:

 A more detailed model training pseudocode for MP-FedCL is shown in Algorithm \ref{alg: MP-FedCL_training}.
 The inputs of this algorithm are heterogeneous datasets and some training parameters.
 After the network is initialized, the federated training process is performed from line 3 to line 20.
 The multiple prototypes calculation and aggregation are dealt with in lines 19 and 7, respectively.
 In each global round, the local representations for each client are calculated in line 13.
 The supervised learning task for them is computed in line 14, and the regularization term is calculated in line 15.
 After the stochastic gradient descent in the local clients has been performed in line 16, each client then sends their own updated model parameters and calculated multiple prototypes in line 20 back to the server for model parameters aggregation in line 9 and multiple prototypes aggregation in line 7, repeating the above iteration process for $T$ rounds until convergence.